socketsupply/nat-traversal-spec/SPEC.md

 - A message of type `MsgPong` is received
   - The message properties are added to an object and placed in a locally stored list representing known peers
   - The local properties `Peer.pong.timestamp`, `Peer.pong.address` and `Peer.pong.port` are updated using the data received
-  - This peer's `recv` property is updated with a current timestamp
+  - This `.recv` is updated with a current timestamp
   - call this `.notify` method
     - TODO set